Marchionne sends 'laggard' Raikkonen a warning

-SPIELBERG, Austria Ferrari chairman Sergio Marchionne has indicated that Kimi Raikkonen needs to get his season in gear and do more for the team as contract negotiations for 2018 pick up pace.
+SPIELBERG, Austria (Reuters) - Ferrari chairman Sergio Marchionne has indicated that Kimi Raikkonen needs to get his season in gear and do more for the team as contract negotiations for 2018 pick up pace.

 "I think Kimi has got to show a higher level of commitment to the process," he told reporters before the Austrian Grand Prix on Sunday.